If you are a global investor, you can’t ignore China stock markets today, especially China A Shares.

 There is only one side of the market and it is not the bull side or the bear side, but the right side.

-- Fundamental: Comparing to US stocks which are at all-time high, China stocks are considered “value bargain” by global institutional investors
+- Fundamental: Comparing to US stocks which are at an all-time high, China stocks are considered “value bargain” by global institutional investors

 - Fund Flow: Financial institutions, especially passive fund managers such as ETF providers, have to buy more China stocks because MSCI quadrupled weighting of China A-shares in its global benchmarks